bkauf/next-store/README.md

 1. Let's create a secret API KEY for weaviate so we don't allow unauthenticated access.

     ```sh
-    export WEAVIATE_API_KEY="next-demo349834" # or use any other random string
+    export WEAVIATE_API_KEY="next-demo349834" # you can choose another random string as the key.
     ```
 1. Store the key as a kubernetes secret.